Yelp/mrjob/docs/job.rst

 the protocols every time it is called, you will lose some speed.
 (The built-in protocols optimize the decoding of consecutive identical keys, a benefit that is lost if you constantly re-instantiate them.)

-The last way to specify a custom protocol is to use the deprecated :option:`--input-protocol`, :option:`--protocol`, and :option:`--output-protocol` options.
-If you really need protocols to be accessible from the command line, please use the method overriding pattern described above.

 See :doc:`protocols` for more information about protocols, including how to implement your own.